 Economy of Portugal in a few lines

 Portugal is a top business destination for numerous entrepreneurs worldwide who want to benefit from a great and appealing climate for their activities.
 The tourism sector is quite prolific and provides a multitude of investment possibilities to foreign investors of any kind.
-Spain, the UK, France, the Netherlands, and Germany are the main investors in Portugal who benefit from simple business formalities, appealing investment incentives, and many important encouragements offered by the government.
+Spain, the UK, France, the Netherlands, and Germany are the main investors in Portugal, who benefit from simple business formalities, appealing investment incentives, and many important encouragements offered by the government.
 We have gathered facts and information about the economy in Portugal that you might find useful:

 Besides assistance for trusts in Portugal, foreigners can benefit from other services too.
 Our accountants in Portugal are at your disposal when you start a business in this country.
 Those interested in setting up a company in Portugal can get in touch with our local agents and find out more about the formalities of the formation process.